ggpasqualino/rename-branch/README.md

 # rename-branch
-A little script to help you rename your repos' branch name and set it as default in github.
+A little script to help you rename your repos' branch name from `master` to `main` and set it as the default branch in github.

 # Dependencies
 - curl